justjohnd/workflow/Wordpress Theme Instructions.md

 Categories are used to index posts based on the category applied to the post.

 **SSR990 Theme Notes**
-- This them is set up already with the following categories for posts: DJs, Blog, and News.
+- This theme is set up already with the following categories for posts: DJs, Blog, and News.
 DJ's category aggregates DJ bio pages.
 Blog category is to be used for "Recent Playlists".
 News is intended for blog posts related to SSR990 as an organization.
 All other categories are to be used for music genres and will be shown in the side bar on various other pages.

 Note that at this time, creating a new catetory is possible, but that category name will also appear under the "Music Genres" section of the sidebar.